PepkorIT/beach-day/docs/getting-started/step7.md

 ## Global Defaults

-The `RequestRunner`'s `globalDefaults` property allows you to setup config that will applied to all calls is your test suite.
+The `RequestRunner`'s `globalDefaults` property allows you to setup config that will be applied to all calls is your test suite.

 Create a new file `tests/demo7-test.js` and paste the following:
 ```javascript